sd17spring/sd17spring.github.io/_days/day-2.md

 runs that command.

 ### Method 3: inside the Python interpreter

+<strong>This method is deprecated.
+It works, but it's not particularly useful.
+It's listed here because it was adapted from a Python 2 technique that
+was more useful. it will be removed from future versions of the course.</strong>

 You can execute Python scripts from within the Python interpreter (when running in interactive mode).
 To do so execute the following command from the Python prompt.